AndreasTNT/PyPress/README.md

 # PyPress

 PyPress is a in-development, proof of concept word processor. \
-Written in Python with the Tkinter binding \
+Written in Python with the Qt5 binding \
 Designed to be easy to use and to view document formats

 ## Installation